 What can NSAI do for my School, College or University?

 The NSAI provide free guest lectures on Standards and Standardisation to lecturers and their students ensuring first hand access to the experience and knowledge in the National Standards Authority of Ireland.
 Having access to the National Standards Database hosted on the i2i platform ensures up to date Standards are available to lecturers for teaching purposes and to students who need access to these Standards for coursework and project purposes.

-To date (July 2014) the following have access to the National Standards Database through their library services and have benefited from free NSAI guest lectures:
+The following have access to the National Standards Database through their library services and have benefited from free NSAI guest lectures:

 - Institute of Technology Sligo

 - Trinity College Dublin

 - University College Cork

 - University College Dublin

 - Limerick Institute of Technology

 Who do I contact in the NSAI regarding guest lectures or access to the National Standards Database?
 If you would like the NSAI to deliver free guest lectures on Standards and Standardization to your students or staff, or would like to discuss having access to the National Standards Database, please contact Kieran Cox at 01 807 3875 or firstname.lastname@example.org